Battle of Jiliște(1574)

 - The Battle of Jiliște took place in 1574.
 Apr 24, 1574.

-- Who won the Battle of Jiliște?
+- What was the outcome of the Battle of Jiliște?

 - What was the significance of the Battle of Jiliște?